mfischer-ucl/mfischer-ucl.github.io/_pages/sama.md

 <ol style="text-align: justify">
     <li>Render a sparse set of RGB and depth images of the object (or use pre-rendered images and cached depth) and process these with SAMa, conditioned on the user's click.</li>
     <li>Back-project the resulting per-pixel similarity values to 3D to obtain a 3D material-similarity point cloud.</li>
-    <li>We can now infer the selection results for any novel view by using kNN-lookups into this pointcloud.
+    <li>Due to SAMa's multiview-consistent predictions, we do not need any pre-processing or 3D consolidation and can now directly infer the selection results for any novel view by simply using kNN-lookups into this pointcloud.
 This is very efficient and
         takes only a few milliseconds (see GUI video below).</li>
 </ol>
 <br>